If you have been in a car accident and are experiencing any of these symptoms, you may have experienced some degree of hearing loss.

 - Cost of repairs in the case of property damage (for instance, if your vehicle was damaged during the accident);

-- Any other financial burden the accident caused you (such as missing a mortgage payment because of the accident, as your money went into your medical treatment.)
+- Any other financial burden the accident caused you (such as missing a mortgage payment because of the accident, as your money went towards your medical treatment.)

 There is also the question if your hearing loss is temporary/or permanent.
-For permanent conditions, which can often require more treatment or medical interventions, the settlement is generally higher.
+The settlement is generally high for permanent conditions, which often require more treatment or medical interventions.
 Missouri state recognizes that if the accident was not your fault, then you generally should not have to bear the costs of treatment.

 There may be more things to consider when negotiating your final settlement, depending on other factors of your case.
-For a better estimation of how much you are entitled to get, please reach out to a St. Louis car accident attorney and discuss your case with them.
-An experienced car accident lawyer can help you get the full amount of compensation you are legally entitled to.
+For a better idea of how much you are entitled to, speak with an experienced St. Louis car accident attorney at The Hoffmann Law Firm.
+We have over 20 years of experience and a proven track record of success in helping injured car accident victims get the compensation they are entitled to after an accident.

 Free Consultation with a St. Louis Car Accident Lawyer